-When designing a chatbot test strategy from scratch, there are often requirements like:
+When creating a chatbot test strategy from the ground up, you might encounter scenarios like:

 Features and Techniques Overview